AgoraIO/Signaling/Agora-Signaling-Tutorial-Java/README.md

 - Create a target account and log in
 - Select chat mode (1.
 Peer-to-peer private chat 2.
 Into the channel, multi-person chat group to chat)
 - Type in the account name or channel name of the other party (decided by the chat mode of the previous step)
-- Show private chat chat history
+- Show private chat history
 - Send channel message, receive channel message
 - Leave the chat group
 - Logout